mueni5/christine/README.md

 ## Features
 About Page: Displays my name, profile picture, and a brief description.

 Projects Page: Showcases a collection of my projects with details and links.

-Contact Page: Provides more information about me, including my contact details and links to my GitHub and LinkedIn profiles.
+Contact Page: Provides a form for the user to fill-in details of their feedback

 Skills page: Showcases a collection of the frameworks i am proficient in.

+Testimonials page: Displays recommendations from some of the people who i have worked with.

 ## Technologies used
 React - allows to compose each part of our landing page through reusable components